paragonie/chronicle/docs/internals/02-sql-tables.md

 ### chronicle_replication_sources

+This table defines the other Chronicle instances that we are replicating locally.

+#### Fields

 * **`id`**: Primary key.
 Should be an unsigned big integer (or equivalent).
 * **`uniqueid`**: Random string.
 Used as an API parameter for the REST API.
 * **`name`**: A human-readable name for this target server.